Hjhirp/Django-demo/README.md

-# ADF-Practicals
-ADF Practicals SEM 7
+# Multiple Projects implemented in Django